 Brief Explanation of Enterprise Architecture:

 Enterprise Architecture Management (EAM) is a managerial process that develops, maintains, and uses a set of procedures, standards of architecture, and administrative regimes that provide direction and realistic assistance in designing and implementing an enterprise formation to achieve its vision, strategic plans, and goals.
-This approach includes the process of assessing, planning, designing, and ultimately carrying out an analysis of an organization.
+This approach includes assessing, planning, designing, and ultimately carrying out an analysis of an organization.

-Enterprise Architecture assists organizations experience digital transformation, as it concentrates on putting together all existing available technologies and procedures in an effort to create a seamless environment.
-In light of advancements in business innovation during the 1980s, the utilization of EA systems expanded as a requirement for an approach to adjust to fast development in innovation was fundamental to business technique.
+Enterprise Architecture helps organizations experience a digital transformation, as it concentrates on putting together all existing available technologies and procedures to create a seamless environment.
+In light of advancements in business innovation during the 1980s, EA systems’ utilization expanded as a requirement for an approach to adjust to fast development in design was fundamental to business technique.
 This method was later stretched to a business entirely, not just for Information Technology (IT).
-In this manner as a whole, all organizations would be aligned with digital transformations.
+In this manner, as a whole, all organizations would be aligned with digital transformations.

-Enterprise architecture principles are variable so for each organization it won’t look the same.
-For instance, software developers and other technical professionals interpret strategies for enterprise architecture in terms of technology, application, and management components as they track them under their control.
+Enterprise architecture principles are variable, so for each organization, it won’t look the same.
+For instance, software developers and other technical professionals interpret enterprise architecture strategies in terms of technology, application, and management components as they track them under their control.
 However, company architects are responsible for determining the layout of the corporation.

 Enterprise Architecture Process: